yuan-xy/Linux-0.11/README.md

 ### 1.1.
 Linux Setup

 * a linux distribution: debian , ubuntu and mint are recommended
-* some tools: gcc gdb qemu
+* some tools: gcc gdb qemu (or bochs)
 * a linux-0.11 hardware image file: hdc-0.11.img, please download it from http://www.oldlinux.org, or http://mirror.lzu.edu.cn/os/oldlinux.org/, ant put it in the root directory.
-* Now, This version already support the Ubuntu 16.04, enjoy it.
+* Now, This version already support gcc 4/5/6/7 series and turn on -O, enjoy it.

 ### 1.2. hack linux-0.11
 ```bash